cacophony-wj/servitium/README.md

 Save and reload your game.
 Wait for the messages.

-Finally, as the Ultimate Option to be forced into servitude from the beginning of the game, you can run "i_unpause-Start-Run_Last." **This is a punishing option** so do not select it unless you want a difficult, potentially unrewarding game (at least at the beginning.)
-It functions best with the "Unpause Hard" cut from the previous step.

-Save and reload your game.
-Wait for the messages.

 The final step is to run the optional _FUTANARI_ MCM recording if you desire such content.
 This option gives every female in the game a 10% chance for futanari "enhancement."
 It does not affect the player.
 To give yourself the same "enhancement," check the Player/NPC Settings in the _Schlongs of Skyrim MCM._

 Good luck and may your game-breaking bugs be few in number.

-**SPECIAL INSTRUCTIONS FOR SERVITIUM MALE:** The Unpause recordings are removed because they are no longer appropriate as most of the female submissive content has been removed.
-So has the Futa recording.

-However, there is an additional step to enable the male dominant mod "Paradise Halls."
-You need to open the _MCM_ and select the "Paradise Halls Reborn" menu.
-Just click the option on the right that reads (Paradise Halls) "STOPPED."
-Close all menus and wait for all messages to stop, then save and reload your game.
-I believe the default options for this series of mods are probably fine, but you may wish to go back in and set the "Whistle" key to whistle for your -- uh -- followers.

 ## FINAL NOTES

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 This mod disables fast travel and requires eating, drinking, and staying warm to survive.
 The option can be changed later in the default "Gameplay" settings of _Skyrim_.

 You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.

-## Alternate Versions

-Alternate Versions of the modlist are also available. _Licentia_, available as a Featured modlist on _Wabbajack_, is the "OG" which features a much lighter adult framework focused on less fringe content. _Licentia QUESTS_, available only on the **MEGA** link from my Discord server, has 14 profiles with slightly varied configurations to suit different styles of play.
-There is also a **MEGA** version of _SERVITIUM_ available that has a couple of alternate profiles.
-Check the #list-updates channel when you get there.

 ## Modifications